Fruits and Vegetables

 WHY I BELIEVE THAT FRUIT IS THE MOST NATURAL FOOD FOR HUMANS

-The reason that so many people drink sugary sodas, eat sugary candy, and crave a sugary desert after a meal, is because they don't eat enough natural sugar from fruit to satisfy their natural desire for sweets, so their body is constantly seeking out some kind of sugary substitute to fill that void, and if you start increasing the amount of fruit in your diet, your desire to consume other forms of sugar will naturally start decreasing.
+The reason that so many people drink sugary sodas, eat sugary candy, and crave a sugary dessert after a meal is that they aren't consuming enough fruit to satisfy their natural desire for "sweets".
+So their body is constantly seeking some kind of sugary substitute to fill that void, and if they start to increase the amount of sweet fruit in their diet, their cravings for unhealthy sweets would naturally start to decrease.

-If you put an apple in a juice machine and remove the fiber, you will be left with apple juice, and if you then take that apple juice and put it in a dehydrator to remove the water, all that will be left at that point is a tiny collection of sugar crystals and other nutrients that would be hard to see without a microscope.
+If you put an apple through a juice machine and remove the fiber, you will be left with apple juice.
+And if you then take that apple juice and put it in a dehydrator to remove the water, all that will be left will be a tiny collection of sugar crystals and micro-nutrients that you would need a microscope to see.

-So when you eat fruit, you are mostly consuming "water" and "fiber".
-And since "water" is the best remedy for "dehydration" and since "fiber" is the best remedy for "constipation", your digestion will naturally be a lot faster and smoother when you are eating plenty of fruit.
+So in other words, when you eat fruit you are mostly consuming "water" and "fiber".
+And since "water" is the best remedy for "dehydration", and "fiber" is the best remedy for "constipation", your digestion will naturally be a lot smoother when you are eating plenty of fruit.

-In fact, some fruits are so easy to digest that you technically don't even have to eat them to digest them.
-(If you take a piece of juicy fruit like mango, honeydew, or watermelon and you rub it into your skin, the juice can actually get absorbed through your skin!)
+And believe it or not, some fruits are so easy for us to digest, that we technically don't even have to eat them to digest them.
+(If you take a piece of juicy fruit like mango, honeydew, or watermelon and rub it into your skin, the juice can actually get absorbed into your body through your skin!)

-Humans and animals on the other hand, are able to travel great distances, so in order to spread their seeds far and wide, fruit trees will intentionally produce good looking, good smelling, and good tasting fruits to make us to want to eat them.
+Humans and animals can travel great distances, so fruit trees will produce good-looking, good-smelling, and good-tasting fruits to make us want to eat them so we will spread their seeds for them.

-Most fruit seeds are small enough that they can easily be swallowed by animals, and they are also hard enough that they can travel through an animal's digestive track unharmed and then come back out of the animal in a new location and encased in the fertilizer that they need to grow!
+Most fruit seeds are small enough that they can easily be swallowed by humans and animals, and they are also hard enough that they can travel through the digestive tract unharmed and then be deposited in a new location encased in the fertilizer that they need to grow!

 3 TIPS FOR GETTING GOOD QUALITY FRUITS